cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 # Modeling Approach

-+ Describe the baseline model.
-+ Describe your implementations beyond the baseline model and the design choices that you have made.

 For the prediction of meeting Milestone 10, we followed 3 different modeling scenarios:
 Scenario 1: We are at the stage after Milestone 9 and know whether the Milestones 1 through 9 have been met or not.